KHP-Informatics/RetroSnake/README.md

 snakemake --use-conda --use-envmodules --cores 5 <RESULTS_DIRECTORY>/<YOUR_SAMPLE_PREFIX>.annotatedVerified.tsv

+# Change the transposable element to look for - the default is HERV-K

+In config.yalm

+HERVK_eref: /mnt/lustre/groups/herv_project/herv_pipeline_startfiles/hervk_eref.tab

+hervk_eref.tab has the following contents:
+HERVK	/mnt/lustre/groups/herv_project/herv_pipeline_startfiles/HERVK_ref.fasta

+The first column is the name of transposable elementm the second its sequence in fasta file.

+Replace the content of

 # Example 3

 To take filtered and verified predictions and to mark known and novel HERV-K insertions, you would call: